 October 21 2016, 2:44.998, Steve Barrios

 If you do this level right, you're playing the last half of it blind.
 I always shoot to finish this level with 55 seconds remaining on the in-game timer, and reset otherwise.
-Fractional gains or losses here distill down to three different possible frame rules that you can land on, the third being exceedingly rare.
+Fractional gains or losses here distill down to three different possible "55" frame rules that you can land on, "slow", "fast", and "TAS".

 I call this level, not at all affectionately, the Choke Race.
 That is because while I feel like it is about tied for third (with Intermediate race) as far as executional difficulty, approaching it knowing that you are on world record pace can make it extremely jarring.
 Getting the Silly Skip to go off properly after everything else puts a ton of pressure on this final race to perform flawlessly.
-There is no room to hesitate or play safely on this level without losing time.
+There is no room to hesitate or play safely on this level without losing time until the last screen.

 Return to the Game List, the FAQ, or the Home Page.